 Supplementing with tyrosine has been shown to reduce stress and improve mood after exposure to intense, prolonged cold6.
-In another cold-exposure study, tyrosine supplementation reverse the “brain fog” that is observed under extreme cold exposure7.
+In another cold-exposure study, tyrosine supplementation reverses the “brain fog” that is observed under extreme cold exposure7.

 There are several studies to support the claims of ashwagandha as an anti-anxiety supplement and that it may be a helpful way to reduce stress during stress periods.
-In one study, ashwaganha was 77% more effective at reducing anxiety than a placebo8.
+In one study, ashwagandha was 77% more effective at reducing anxiety than a placebo8.
 In a group of people with moderate to severe anxiety, ashwagandha was 85% more effective than the placebo group9.